seeschloss/miaoli/README.md

   <dd>This is the fixed login name of an authenticated user.
 Clients are free to choose whether to display the authenticated nickname, anonymous nickname, both, or none.
 This field is also escaped using HTML entities.</dd>

   <dt>message content</dt>
   <dd>The content of the message.
 Messages can include a handful of HTML tags (described below) which are not escaped in this field.
-It is the duty of the tribune engine to make sure the XML stays valid, by stripping or entitising all other tags.</dd>
+It is the duty of the tribune engine to make sure the XML stays valid, by stripping or entitising all other tags.
+The only whitespace character allowed in this field is plain ASCII space.
+Newlines and tabs are forbidden.</dd>
 </dl>

 #### Message content